 - If the patient is an infant or child, we encourage that they bring along a favorite toy or blanket to make them feel more at home.
 If your child uses a sippy cup or bottle, please bring one with you so it’s available after the procedure.

-- During your procedure, your family and friends may wait in the designated waiting area.
-Please limit the number of people who accompany you to the surgery center in efforts to maximize the comfort of all visitors.
+- During your procedure, your visitor may wait in your room.
+Only one visitor is allowed in the facility at this time.
 Children must have at least one parent or guardian in the facility at all times through the procedure period.

 - You will be given information after your procedure in order to prepare for your recovery at home, including: any new medications you will be taking, warning signs for which to call your doctor, your follow-up care, any limitations of activities and/or any special equipment needs.